 3. Offer buyers the luxury of choice

-In the days of Henry Ford, customers could have the Model-T Ford in any color—as long as it was black.
+In the days of Henry Ford, customers could order the Model-T Ford in any color—as long as it was black.
 Unfortunately for today’s marketers, we live in a fiercely competitive world where every customer makes a huge difference to how far ahead (or behind) you are of the competition snapping at your heels.
 The best brands recognize this and create products with distinct variations to suit different tastes.
 A Ray Ban fan will almost never touch an Oakley, even though both brands are owned by Luxottica.

 Although you might tend to think that keeping your products simple leads to increased customer loyalty, a Harvard Business Review study has found that brands that simplify decision making for the customer by enabling them to weigh all options forged the deepest bonds with their customers.
 Amazon is a business that does this well.